Buckle Up: What to Watch as Impeachment Trial Takes Off

-Senators like to float above messy politics in what's known by some as the dignified "upper chamber," home of Congress' cooler heads and lofty rhetoric.
+WASHINGTON - Senators like to float above messy politics in what's known by some as the dignified ``upper chamber,`` home of Congress' cooler heads and lofty rhetoric.

 But as a court of President Donald Trump's impeachment, the Senate beginning Tuesday might seem more like the economy cabin of an oversold flight on an especially tense, mandatory work trip.